26 Traditional Portuguese Foods

 In gastronomy this diversity of landscapes and realities is reflected by combining the knowledge of ancestors with the best taste at the table.
 In the coastal zone we can find delicious fresh fish and seafood, in the mountainous region the quality of meats and pasture fields allow famous sausages, cheeses, honey and quality wines.
 Stands out among vegetable products, the predominance of the potato, kale, Portuguese cabbage, tomato, turnip, the turnip greens, green beans, dry beans and onion.
 In the meat, pork is by far the most used, it follows this meat the goat and / or lamb, most used in the manufacture of festive dishes.

-Tigelada "Portuguese sweet" on a clay pan
+Tigelada in a clay bowl

 Red bean soup on a soup bowl